 Whole Foods – instead of Humira

-Instead of treating her inflammation and autoimmunity with medication, she turned to diet and lifestyle changes.
-Heather resolved to try a paleo diet to ease her symptoms, despite admonishments from her doctor that it wouldn’t work.
+Instead of treating her inflammation and autoimmune disorders with medication, she turned to diet and lifestyle changes.
+Heather resolved to try a paleo diet to ease the symptoms of her autoimmune disorders, despite admonishments from her doctor that it wouldn’t work.
 She ditched all grains, sugar, dairy and processed foods.

 For 30 days, her body detoxed from years of less-than-stellar eating.
 Then, her symptoms seemed to melt away one by one.